PingOne

 Before you begin

-Ensure that you have the values for hostname and port for the PingDirectory server.
-Contact the PingDirectory admin for these values.
+Ensure that you have the values for host name and port for the PingDirectory server.
+Contact the PingDirectory administrator for these values.

 Steps